-First, staff members were consulted, to collect their input on the main challenges facing the Office and the most suitable actions to be taken for that purpose.
+First, staff members were consulted with the aim of collecting their input on the main challenges facing the Office and the most suitable actions to be taken for that purpose.
 More than 100 contributions were received.
 Subsequently, the consultation phase continued with the involvement of the AB/BC members and observers.

-Following these initial consultations, revised guiding principles and an outline document were presented to the AB/BC during its November 2014 meeting, thus allowing for discussion and further direction from the AB/BC.
+Following these initial consultations, revised Guiding Principles and an Outline document were presented to the AB/BC during its November 2014 meeting, thus allowing for discussion and further direction from the AB/BC.